Diode Construction, Working, Types, VI Characteristics, Advantages & Applications

 The diode is formed by joining both N-type and P-type semiconductors together.
 This device is a combination of P-type and N-type semiconductor material hence it is also known as PN Junction Diode.

 A junction is formed between the P-type and N-type layers.
 This junction is known as PN junction.

 A diode has two terminals; one terminal is taken from the P-type layer and it is known as Anode.
 The second terminal is taken from the N-type material and it is known as Cathode.

 The below figure shows the basic construction of the diode.

 - Related Post: Thyristor & Silicon Controlled Rectifier (SCR)

 Working of Diode

 In the N-type region, electrons are the majority charge carriers and holes are minority charge carriers.
 In the P-type region, the holes are majority charge carrier and the electrons are negative charge carriers.
 Because of the concentration difference, majority charge carriers diffuse and recombine with the opposite charge.
 It makes a positive or negative ion.
 These ions are collected at the junction.
 And this region is known as the depletion region.

-When anode terminal of diode is connected with a negative terminal and cathode is connected with the negative terminal of a battery, the diode is said to be connected in reverse bias.
+When anode terminal of diode is connected with a negative terminal and cathode is connected with the positive terminal of a battery, the diode is said to be connected in reverse bias.